mikael-ros/mikael-ros/README.md

 Cooking, exercising, gaming, reading, secondhand, and working with tech and electronics!

 ---
-You can reach me by e-mailing me at [embracketdesign@gmail.com](mailto:embracketdesign@gmail.com).
+👋 You can reach me by e-mailing me at [hello.embracket@gmail.com](mailto:hello.embracket@gmail.com).
 ## Have a nice day! 🙏

-> _I have so far blocked & reported 10 bots that tried to follow me...
-If anyone knows how to make it stop, let me know lol_